 Word finding difficulties

 Many cluttering speakers regularly struggle to find the right words.
-The selection of words from the “archive” of their brains is not automatic, as is the case with typical speakers.
-Cluttering speakers therefore need a little more time for this action.
+The selection of words from the “archive” of their brains does not happen automatically, as is the case with typical speakers.
+Cluttering speakers therefore need a little more time for word retrieval.
 Especially if they are not yet well versed in a subject.
 Problems in word finding are secondary symptoms in cluttering.
 So, it very much helps to practice your vocabulary.
 This is especially important for children.

 Discover the basics of cluttering: